milsaware/wordled/README.md

 There are five word lists of increasing difficulty in the file [assets/js/answers.js](assets/js/answers.js).
 The default is level2 which contains over 1000 common words.
-The simplest, level1, is a list of 100 words suitable for younger users with a limited vocabulary.
+The simplest, level1, is a list of 100 words suitable for young children with a limited vocabulary.
 Level5 contains over 13,000 words and is extremely difficult.
 You can even add your own list by following the instructions in index.html.